 The dependent variable is affected by the other variables in the hypothesis.
 It is what is being tested or measured.
 We can think of the dependent variable as the assumed effect.

-For example, if we investigate the correlation between test scores across different age groups, the age groups will be the independent variable, and the test scores would be the dependent variable.
+For example, if we investigate the correlation between test scores across different age groups, the age groups will be the independent variable, and the test scores will be the dependent variable.

-Now we have a grasp of what variables are, let’s take a look at how they work in the various types of hypotheses.
+Now that we have a grasp of what variables are, let’s look at how they work in the various types of hypotheses.

 Types of Hypotheses

 There are many different types of hypotheses, and it is helpful to know the most common of these if the student is to select the most suitable tool for their specific job.